 - Direct Loans (nondefaulted and defaulted status).

-- FFEL Program Loans (nondefaulted and defaulted status).
+- ED-owned FFEL Program Loans (nondefaulted and defaulted status).

 - Federal Perkins Loans (nondefaulted and defaulted status).